nkitanov/iaq_board/README.md

 - In the description of [WeMos_D1_mini_ESP32](https://www.aliexpress.com/item/4000880936043.html?spm=a2g0o.productlist.0.0.f387754egZVnTc&algo_pvid=b105e43b-6669-40bc-99c4-cf22d026995d&algo_expid=b105e43b-6669-40bc-99c4-cf22d026995d-6&btsid=0bb0623616009843570355505e4ca0&ws_ab_test=searchweb0_0,searchweb201602_,searchweb201603_) the pins for UART0 are crossed (TX is where RX is shown).
 It's easy to fix as you can select those pins but if you carefully check the pins you might wonder why is that.
 - If ESP8266 version is used there is no second dedicated hardware UART (we need two - one for dust sensor, and one for CO2 sensor).
 As a result the second one is "software" UART port, which uses [bit banging](https://en.wikipedia.org/wiki/Bit_banging). in combination with the WiFi activity it causes periodic WDT resets of the MCU - sometimes a few times for a few hours which is annoying.
 And this is one of reasons I use ESP32 now and do not recommend ESP8266.
 - on the PCB there are no pullup resistors on the I2C bus.
 All breakout boards have these pullup resistors, so even attaching only one is enough.
 However if we install only the ambient light sensor and nothing more, it won't work because there will be no pullups.
 Also if you add more i2c breakout boards keep an eye of the resistance as it will drop with each extra resistor like [described here](https://www.bluedot.space/tutorials/how-many-devices-can-you-connect-on-i2c-bus/).
 - ESP8266 is quite unstable if you try to use AP mode, also enabling http server is too much for this processor.
-That's why - don't use it, use only ESP32. :)
+That's why - don't use it, use only ESP32. :smile:
 - JP1 solder jumper is for changing i2c slave address of the ambient light sensor.
 In the datasheet of the sensor are described the different configuration.
 The default address is when JP1 is not soldered.

 # Known issues